BatuhanARK/LMS-CC/README.md

 # 🚀 Modern Web Starter

 This project is a ready-made, flexible and scalable starter template for developing modern web applications.
-It is equipped with powerful technologies such as TypeScript, Next.js, TailwindCSS and Prisma.
+It is equipped with powerful technologies such as TypeScript, Next.js and Prisma.

 ## ✨ Features